 "Let Us Breathe" (Documentary, 2021)

-Our film, "Let Us Breathe," focuses on the relocation of General Iron (a scrap metal plant) from Lincoln Park to the Southeast Side of Chicago.
+"Let Us Breathe" focuses on the relocation of scrap metal plant General Iron from Lincoln Park to the Southeast Side of Chicago.
 The film primarily follows high school student activists and youth community organizers on the Southeast Side (a mainly brown and Black community) who are putting in the work to combat environmental racism in their neighborhoods.
+The efforts of the student activists have already seen some national press (read a Teen Vogue piece written by two of the students here), and our aim is to help further amplify their voices through this documentary.

-One of my tasks for this project was to create motion graphics.
-Below is an animated map I created with Adobe After Effects.
-I learned a lot about the basics of the software through this little animation; I manually drew the map in Illustrator, imported it into After Effects, and added the dashed line/text reveals.
+I created all the motion graphics for the film from scratch, shown below.
+I manually drew the map in Illustrator, imported it into After Effects, and added the dashed line/text reveals.

 Other video/multimedia work